The semiclassical zeta function for geodesic flows on negatively curved manifolds: Local charts and partitions of unity

 \begin{enumerate} \item $|Df^t_G(v)|_*\ge e^{\chi_0 t}\cdot |v|_*$ for $v\in \widetilde{E}_u$ and $t\ge 0$, \item $|Df^t_G(v)|_*\le e^{-\chi_0 t}\cdot |v|_*$ for $v\in \widetilde{E}_s$ and $t\ge 0$, \item $|v|_*=|\alpha(v)|$ for $v\in \widetilde{E}_0$, \item $\widetilde{E}_s$, $\widetilde{E}_u$ and $\widetilde{E}_0$ are orthogonal to each other with respect to the metric $|\cdot|_*$, \item $|v|_*=\sup\{ d\alpha(v,v') \mid v'\in \widetilde{E}_s, |v'|_*=1\}$ for $v\in \widetilde{E}_u$. \end{enumerate} \end{Lemma} \begin{proof} The construction is standard.
 For $v\in\widetilde{E}_s$, we set

 where $T>0$ is a constant.
-Letting $T>0$ be sufficiently large, we see that the condition (2) is fulfilled for $0\le t\le 1$ and hence for all $t\ge 0$.
+Letting $T>0$ be sufficiently large and using Remark \ref{rem:choice_chi0}, we see that the condition (2) is fulfilled for $0\le t\le 1$ and hence for all $t\ge 0$.
 For the vectors in $\widetilde{E}_u$ and $\widetilde{E}_0$, we define the norm $|\cdot|_*$ uniquely so that the conditions (5) and (3) hold.
-Then we extend such definitions so that the condition (4) holds.
-It is easy to check the condition (1): For $v\in \widetilde{E}_u$, we have
+We extend such construction so that the condition (4) holds.
+Then it is easy to check the condition (1): For $v\in \widetilde{E}_u$, we have